 Injection therapy is sometimes used within the specialty of orthopedic surgery in order to help augment the treatment of joint pain and inflammation resulting from injury.
-It may also help increase a patient’s own healing response after injury or surgery.
+It may also help increase a patient’s joint preservation or healing response after injury or surgery.

 There are a few different types of injection therapy used which have achieved consistently positive results over the years.
 These include platelet-rich plasma therapy and hyaluronan injections.
 Some of the conditions which may be treated by injection therapy include: patellar tendinitis, Achilles tendinitis, ACL injuries, biceps tendinitis, golfer’s elbow, ligament injuries, osteoarthritis, rotator cuff tears, sports injuries, and tennis elbow.

 Platelet-Rich Plasma Treatment in Beverly Hills

 One of the most common forms of injection therapy is platelet-rich plasma (PRP).
 Platelet-rich plasma is a type of therapy that has more recently become known because of its use by some famous professional athletes, including Kobe Bryant and Tiger Woods, to them heal and return to competition faster.

 PRP consists of a special preparation of plasma, a component of blood, which contains a higher concentration of platelets than is found in normal blood.
 The concentration may vary, but it can be about five to ten times more than is typical.
 The theory behind using this treatment is that platelets contain certain natural substances known as growth factors, which help the healing process.
 The idea behind using PRP is to use the body’s natural healing elements to enhance normal healing after injury or surgery.
 The goal of using platelet-rich plasma is to use these growth factors to improve both healing time and success.